 Apply to CSN

 Before moving forward, it helps to explore the Department of Health Science's Degree and Certificate choices and to know the difference between occupational degrees, transferable degrees, and certificates.
-It is also important to know distinctions between the the Associate of Science and the Associate of Applied Science.
+It is also important to know the distinctions between the Associate of Science and the Associate of Applied Science.

 An ASSOCIATE OF SCIENCE (AS) is designed for those students who will ultimately be transferring to a 4-year school to pursue a Bachelor of Science degree.
-Some examples are (but not limited to): Engineering, Biology, Chemistry, etc.
+Some examples are (but are not limited to): Engineering, Biology, Chemistry, etc.